 When Should I Start Taking Driving Lessons?

 To understand when you should take driving lessons, it’s helpful to understand the purpose of driving lessons in the first place.
-Driving lessons, like all forms of teaching are a way of imparting one person’s set of skills onto another.
+Driving lessons, like all forms of teaching, are a way of imparting one person’s set of skills onto another.

-Beginners Are A Clean Slate
+Beginners Are a Clean Slate

-That being said, driving instructors are extremely effective when you’re a beginner at driving especially if you haven’t started yet.
+That being said, driving instructors are extremely effective when you’re a beginner at driving, especially if you haven’t started yet.
 This is because you’re a blank slate.
 After all, it’s easier to create new habits than to change existing ones.

 Anyone Can Improve Their Driving